Why E-Bike Riders Should Understand MIPS Helmet Technology

 When choosing an e-bike helmet, it helps to see the differences between a standard design and one equipped with MIPS technology.
 While both provide essential head protection, the details matter – especially at higher speeds or in unpredictable traffic environments.
 The table below offers a clear, at-a-glance comparison to help you make an informed decision.

-Comparison Point Standard Helmet MIPS Helmet
+| Comparison Point | Standard Helmet | MIPS Helmet |

-Primary Protection Most rely on an outer shell with an EPS or EPP foam liner to absorb direct, straight-on impacts Same shell-and-foam design, plus a slip-plane layer to redirect angled impacts
+| Primary Protection | Most rely on an outer shell with an EPS or EPP foam liner to absorb direct, straight-on impacts | Same shell-and-foam design, plus a slip-plane layer designed to help redirect angled impacts |

-Best Use Case Recreational cycling, casual rides E-bikes, commuting, mountain biking, higher-speed riding
+| Best Use Case | Recreational cycling, neighborhood rides, and casual use | E-bikes, commuting, mountain biking, and higher-speed riding |

-Visual Marker No special indicator Yellow MIPS logo on helmet or packaging
+| Visual Marker | No special indicator | Usually marked with a MIPS logo on the helmet, interior liner, or packaging |

 How to Spot a Real MIPS Helmet